LaunchCodeEducation/data-analysis-curriculum/content/spreadsheet-mastery/exercises-2/_index.md

 weight = 2
 +++

+## Scenario

-The Order Summary Report that you submitted last week was well received by your department director and the key stakeholders in external departments.
+The Order Summary Report that you submitted last week was well received by your department director and key stakeholders in external departments.
+The comprehensive analysis and clear presentation of the data helped stakeholders understand the current order patterns and shipping performance.

-The stakeholders have requested a set of interactive PivotTables in addition to the static report, so you schedule a meeting with your department director and the interested parties to gather requirements for the build.
+Building on this success, the stakeholders have requested interactive PivotTables to complement the static report.
+This will allow them to explore the data dynamically and answer ad-hoc questions without requiring additional reports.
+You schedule a meeting with your department director and interested parties to gather specific requirements for this enhancement.

 ## Requirements
 1. In Microsoft Excel